 Is the information provided as part of the PHA Plan prohibited or inconsistent with QHWRA, the U.S. Housing Act of 1937 or any other applicable Federal law?
 The Field Office Staff and the PHA must determine if the correction can be completed within the 75-day review period.

 Significant amendments or modifications to the plan undergo the same review and approval process as the Annual PHA Plan and are subject to the 75-day review period.

 PHA Plan Compliance Review Checklists – a Field Office Tool

 Field Offices utilize a PHA Plan Compliance Review Checklist as the official review record for the PHA Plan.
-There are separate Review Checklists for standard, streamlined annual, and streamlined 5-year/annual plans.
-The Review checklist for standard plans is used for high performing PHAs with 250 or more public housing units.
+There are separate Review Checklists for standard, streamlined annual, and 5-year plans.
 These checklists are found on the internal HUD PHA Plans web site.
 Field Offices are responsible for reviewing the contents of the PHA Plan and determining its compliance based on the three statutory standards: Completeness, Consistency and Compliance.